LEI number application - in 1 minute

 On 10 March 2016 the ROC published a document, entitled ‘Collecting data on direct and ultimate parents of legal entities in the Global LEI System – Phase 1’.
 The paper sets forth the policy design of a process for collecting ‘Level 2’ data, to complement the existing ‘Level 1’ legal entity reference data.
 It describes the process of enhancing the reference data to include the ‘Level 2’ data that will answer the question of ‘who owns whom’.

-More information on the process for collecting data on direct and ultimate parents of legal entities is available here.
+More information on the process for collecting direct and ultimate parent data in the Global LEI System is available on GLEIF website.

-More information on how to access and use LEI data is available here.
+More information on how to access and use LEI data is available on the official GLEIF website.

 As defined in ISO 17442, the standard underlying the Legal Entity Identifier (LEI), the term ‘legal entity’ includes, but is not limited to, unique parties that are legally or financially responsible for the performance of financial transactions or have the legal right in their jurisdiction to enter independently into legal contracts, regardless of whether they are incorporated or constituted in some other way (e.g. trust, partnership, contractual).
 It excludes natural persons, but includes governmental organizations and supranationals.